 Pompeo says China still withholding coronavirus information

-"My concern is that this cover-up, this disinformation that the Chinese Communist Party is engaged in, is still denying the world the information it needs so that we can prevent further cases or something like this from recurring again," Pompeo added.
+"My concern is that this cover-up, this disinformation that the Chinese Communist Party is engaged in, is still denying the world the information it needs so that we can prevent further cases or something like this from recurring again," he added.
+Pompeo also accused Iran and Russia of waging disinformation campaigns about the virus.

+"The disinformation campaign from Russia and Iran as well as China continues," he said.
+"They're talking about it coming from the U.S. Army and they're saying maybe it began in Italy, all things to deflect responsibility."
+Despite his strong criticism of China, Pompeo refrained from referring to the virus as the "Chinese virus" or the "Wuhan virus," labels that have angered Beijing and which he has used repeatedly.

+"The time will come for recriminations," he said, but added it was important for the world to know now what was really going on.
+"This is an ongoing global crisis, and we need to make sure that every country today is being transparent, sharing what's really going on, so that the global community, the global health care, infectious disease community can begin to work on this in a holistic way."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)